oguzhanbzglu/SergeantBot/ackermann_vehicle/README.md

 ## Run the path follower

 ```
-#run each commands different terminals (yeah I should create a launch file :D )
+#run each command in different terminals (I should create a launch file :D )
 #when you run the .launch file if the path is different you are able to change the world based on the name in /ackermann_vehicle_gazebo/worlds
 $ rosrun ackermann_vehicle_navigation tf_odom_publisher.py
 $ rosrun ackermann_vehicle_navigation cmd_vel_to_ackermann_drive.py